svanas/ethereum-terminal/README.md

 Example: `$ et deposit --owner=0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045 --apy=highest --symbol=DAI`

-This example will approve `0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045`'s DAI and then deposits `0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045`'s enitire balance of DAI into a DeFi protocol with the highest APY on Ethereum.
+This example will approve `0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045`'s DAI and then deposit `0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045`'s entire balance of DAI into a DeFi protocol with the highest APY on Ethereum.

-The `deposit` command will return at least two unsigned transactions plus user-friendly metadata about the deposit.
+The `deposit` command will return at one or two unsigned transactions plus user-friendly metadata about the deposit.
 This allows for wallets to prompt the user, display something nice, and sign the transactions.

 ### withdraw